Robert F. Rockwell: Personal life

-He married Aileen Miller on June 24, 1908 and had two sons, Robert F. Rockwell, Jr. and Wilson M. Rockwell.
+He married Aileen Miller on June 24, 1908 and had two sons, Robert F. Rockwell Jr. and Wilson M. Rockwell.
 He had a home in Miami, Florida and a ranch in Colorado.
 Aileen died at their home in Miami on March 5, 1938.
 He married Elizabeth Armstrong on November 23, 1948.

+Death and burial

 He died unexpectedly of a cerebral hemorrhage at his home in Maher, Colorado on September 29, 1950.
 He was interred in Hornell Cemetery, Hornell, New York.